MaverickJune/HyperparameterTuning/readme.md

    ```
    ./tuning_script.sh --help
    ```
-2. `example.py` serves as a demonstration of the format(of the python training script) required to launch the script.
+2. **`example.py` serves as a demonstration of the format(of the python training script) required to launch the script.
 Please review this file for guidance.
-You can directly launch the script with `example.py`.
-<span style="background-color: #FFFF00; color: black; padding: 2px;">example.py serves as a demonstration of the format (of the python training script) required to launch the script.
-Please review this file for guidance.
-You can directly launch the script with example.py.</span>
+You can directly launch the script with `example.py`.**

-4. There are two main ways to launch this script:
+3. There are two main ways to launch this script:
    - **Option 1:** By specifying individual hyperparameters:
      ```
      ./tuning_script.sh --hyper_param=value --base_val=value --delta=value --mode=mode --num_iter=value --train_script=path